jasonwei20/jasonwei20.github.io/_pages/writing_tips.md

 - Include math equations if relevant.
 - You should make your code and data available, if possible.
 - After you finish your first draft, go through the entire paper and delete any unncessary words.
 Also check all the prepositions to make sure they're correct.
-- It's almost always good to have some sort of baseline approach for comparison, even if the point of your paper isn't the methods.
+- It is good to have some sort of baseline approach for comparison, even if the point of your paper isn't the methods.
 This came up a lot in reviewer comments for me when I didn't include it.
 - For methods papers, you should have a table comparing your results to other papers for a given benchmark task.
 You should also validate on multiple datasets.
 - If you haven't done an extensive literature review, reviewers will likely notice.
 If you miss a related paper that the reviewer happens to personally know of, your credibility immediately drops and you'll likely get rejected.
 - If your testing set is small, are you overfitting?
 - If you're presenting a new application of deep learning, do some error analysis.
 What is your model doing well and what isn't it?
 - What's the training time and runtime of your model?
+- Can you do a cute t-SNE visualization?

 Conferences: